irmen/prog8/docs/source/programming.rst

 So floating point operations will only work if the C-64 BASIC ROM (and KERNAL ROM) are banked in.

-Also your code needs to import the ``c64flt`` library to enable floating point support in the compiler, and to gain access to the floating point routines.
+Also your code needs to import the ``floats`` library to enable floating point support in the compiler, and to gain access to the floating point routines.
 (this library contains the directive to enable floating points, you don't have to worry about this yourself)